Does Anthem Cover Incontinence Supplies?

 Does Anthem Cover Urological Supplies?

-Because urological supplies, including catheters and drainage bags, are generally considered medically necessary, they’re typically covered under commercial healthcare plans, such as those offered by Anthem.
+Because urological supplies, including catheters and drainage bags, are generally considered medically necessary, they’re typically covered by Original Medicare (Medicare Parts A and B) and are therefore covered by Medicare Advantage plans, such as those offered by Anthem.
 However, coverage amounts and guidelines may vary by plan type and region.
-When considered medically necessary, urological supplies are also covered under Anthem's Medicare Advantage plans.

 Anthem Medicare Advantage Coverage